EngineerBetter/engineerbetter-hugo/content/blog/continuous-everything-regulated.md

 ### Getting the First Files into the Airgap

-First of all, we needed to be able to get files into the bank.
+First of all, we needed to be able to get files into the enterprise.

 Our Concourse pipelines (detailed later) would upload tested assets to SFTP.
 To initially move the files, we'd need a human to trigger the manual sync process.